Machine Operator Resume Sample

 Knowledge of CAD/CAM software would give you a good foundation to be successful in this job.

 Hiring managers have a clear idea of who they want for this job and what skills they should offer.
-This is why you should always tailor fit your qualifications with the company’s requirements.
+This is why you should always tailor-fit your qualifications to the company’s requirements.

 - Educational Attainment.
 A High School diploma can qualify an applicant for this job.
-However, someone backed with experience and training will have better chances of getting hired.
+However, someone backed with experience and training will have a better chance of getting hired.

-Career advancement is open to those who have acquired continuing education program so include relevant details in this section.
+Career advancement is open to those who have acquired continuing education programs so include relevant details in this section.
 Educational Background information should be placed on Work Experience and list your highest attainment first.
 The minimum educational requirement is a high school diploma.
 Certificate programs will be considered a bonus but not necessarily required.
 It would be advantageous for entry-level applicants to undergo formal training prior to application.
-This way they will know how to operate computer-controlled machine tools, lathes, drills and milling machines, blueprint reading, general manufacturing processes and basic production manual machining skills.
+This way they will know how to operate computer-controlled machine tools, lathes, drills, and milling machines, blueprint reading, general manufacturing processes, and basic production manual machining skills.

 Certifications also prove that you are determined to keep up with the latest developments in manufacturing technology.
 Include your Training Program Certificates in the “Skills” sections in order to boost your qualifications.

 - Additional Skills: These are skills that may not have direct relevance to the job but can be of use in the conduct of work.
 As a Machine Operator, this would include driving skills, First Aid training, and fluency in foreign languages.
 Write your additional skills below job-specific skills.

 - Associations: Information on your Professional Associations membership should be included in the Skills section and write it below your additional skills.

 Although this data is not required by employers it would be good to include it in your resume as it reflects your keen interest in industry trends.